NicolasCastagnola/LissajousCurves/README.md

 ## License

-This project is licensed under the [Apache License 2.0]
+- This project is licensed under the [Apache License 2.0]

+## References

+- All reference materials can be found in the 'Reference' folder.